BlockstreamResearch/bip-frost-dkg/README.md

 as part of the first message to the coordinator.
 The coordinator collects all encrypted VSS shares, and computes the sum `enc_secshare[j]` of all shares intended for every participant `j`.
-The coordinator sends the list of public encryption nonces along with this sum to participant `j` who stores the sum as `enc_secshare`, derives the pads `pad_0j`, ..., `pad_nj` as described above, and obtains the value `secshare = enc_secshare - (pad_0j + ... + pad_nj)` required by SimplPedPop.[^dc-net]
+The coordinator sends all public encryption nonces along with this sum to participant `j` who stores the sum as `enc_secshare`, derives the pads `pad_0j`, ..., `pad_nj` as described above, and obtains the value `secshare = enc_secshare - (pad_0j + ... + pad_nj)` required by SimplPedPop.[^dc-net]